-Fellowship Program Directors: Mark Hallett, MD and Debra Ehrlich, MD
+Fellowship Program Directors: Debra Ehrlich, MD

 The Movement Disorders Fellowship Training Program at the NIH provides clinical and research training.
 The expectation is that graduates will be proficient in all aspects of diagnosis and treatment of Movement Disorders and related fields.
 Graduates are also expected to develop the basic foundation for pursuing independent research in the field.
 Most graduates pursue successful academic careers, and many are department and division chairs throughout the world.
 The fellowship duration is 2-5 years, flexible depending on the applicants' interests.
-The mission of the group is to understand the physiology of human voluntary movement and the pathophysiology of various movement disorders, as well as to initiate and participate in clinical and translational research.

-1. Clinical activity and training
+1. Clinical Activity and Training

-- Weekly Movement Disorders Clinic: Exposure to a wide variety of movement disorders, including complex and unusual cases.
+- Movement Disorders Clinic: Exposure to a wide variety of movement disorders, including complex and unusual cases.
 The referral base for the NIH Movement Disorders Clinic is worldwide.

-2. Research activity and training
+2. Research Activity and Training

-3. Teaching and formal instruction curriculum
+3. Teaching and Formal Instruction Curriculum

 - Formal coursework in clinical research, pharmacology, statistics, grant writing etc. available through the NIH, the FAES graduate school and other institutions